Weighing the Week Ahead: Will global weakness drag down the US economy?

 - It is better than expectations.

-There was some good economic news.
+There was also some softer economic news.

 The Silver Bullet

 I occasionally give the Silver Bullet award to someone who takes up an unpopular or thankless cause, doing the real work to demonstrate the facts.
 Think of The Lone Ranger.
-No award this week.
-Nominations are always welcome.

 Whether a trader or an investor, you need to understand risk.
 I monitor many quantitative reports and highlight the best methods in this weekly update.
 For more information on each source, check here.